iniva/nestjs-api-base/README.md

 ## Pre-requisites
 - Duplicate the `.env.example` file, rename it to `.env` and update the corresponding variables with valid values
+- Duplicate the `.env.prisma.example` file, rename it to `.env.prisma` and update the corresponding variables with valid values

 ## Running the service locally
 ```sh